Escalating Idlib battle raises risk of direct Russia-Turkey clash

 That would require Turkey to back down from a months-long refusal to abandon a dozen military observation posts set up around the perimeter of the de-escalation zone, most of which are now surrounded by Syrian government forces.

-Additional reporting by Suleiman al-Khalidi in Amman; Writing by Dominic Evans; Editing by Peter Graff
+Additional reporting by Suleiman al-Khalidi in Amman and Maria Tsvetkova in Moscow; Writing by Dominic Evans; Editing by Peter Graff, William Maclean